microsoft/playwright/docs-src/api-body.md

 ## async method: ElementHandle.waitForElementState

-Returns the element satisfies the `state`.
+Returns the element satisfies the [`param: state`]().

-Depending on the `state` parameter, this method waits for one of the [actionability](./actionability.md) checks to pass.
+Depending on the [`param: state`]() parameter, this method waits for one of the [actionability](./actionability.md) checks to pass.
 This method throws when the element is detached while waiting, unless waiting for the `"hidden"` state.
 * `"visible"` Wait until the element is [visible](./actionability.md#visible).
 * `"hidden"` Wait until the element is [not visible](./actionability.md#visible) or [not attached](./actionability.md#attached).
 Note that waiting for hidden does not throw when the element detaches.
 * `"stable"` Wait until the element is both [visible](./actionability.md#visible) and [stable](./actionability.md#stable).
 * `"enabled"` Wait until the element is [enabled](./actionability.md#enabled).
 * `"disabled"` Wait until the element is [not enabled](./actionability.md#enabled).

-If the element does not satisfy the condition for the `timeout` milliseconds, this method will throw.
+If the element does not satisfy the condition for the [`option: timeout`]() milliseconds, this method will throw.

 ### param: ElementHandle.waitForElementState.state
 - `state` <"visible"|"hidden"|"stable"|"enabled"|"disabled">